makeabilitylab/physcomp/arduino/led-fade.md

 {:toc}
 ---

 In the [previous lesson](led-blink.md), we learned how to turn on and off an LED using [`digitalWrite`](https://www.arduino.cc/reference/en/language/functions/digital-io/digitalwrite/)—which worked by alternatively setting Pin 3 to 5V (`HIGH`) and 0V (`LOW`).
-In this lesson, we'll learn how to programatically control the output voltage at finer gradations using [`analogWrite`](https://www.arduino.cc/reference/en/language/functions/analog-io/analogwrite/).
+In this lesson, we'll learn how to programmatically control the output voltage at finer gradations using [`analogWrite`](https://www.arduino.cc/reference/en/language/functions/analog-io/analogwrite/).
 More specifically, we will gradually fade an LED on and off.

 ![Animation showing the LED on Pin 3 gradually fading on and off](assets/movies/Arduino_LEDFade_Pin3.gif)